-When parking on a street, use barriers, caution signs, lights, etc., so that the machine can easily be seen even at night to avoid collision with other vehicles.
+• When parking on a street, use barriers, caution signs, lights, etc., so that the machine can easily be seen even at night to avoid collision with other vehicles.

 - Before leaving the machine, do the followings: - 1.
-Lower the bucket and the dozer blade to the ground. - 2.
-Raise the safety lock lever to the locked position. - 3.
-Stop the engine and remove the starter key. - 4.
+Set the slew lock lever to the locked position. - 2.
+Lower the bucket and the dozer blade to the ground. - 3.
+Raise the safety lock lever to the locked position. - 4.
+Stop the engine and remove the starter key. - 5.
 Lock the covers and take the key with you.